 Artificial Intelligence in the Classroom

 Artificial Intelligence is a technology which continues to be developed for various purposes, including for use in the classroom.
 With any emerging technology there will be concerns about ethical use and gaps in technology access, and both can be addressed in the English 100 classroom.
-Taking time to build your understanding of AI and how it’s situated within the writing process, and articulating your intentions for its use in your classroom, can help alleviate concerns for both you and your students.
+Taking time to build your understanding of AI and how it can be situated within the writing process, and articulating your intentions for its use in your classroom, can help alleviate concerns for both you and your students.

 Understanding AI